greenboxal/doggohub/doc/user/admin_area/settings/continuous_integration.md

 ## Maximum artifacts size

-The maximum size of the [build artifacts][art-yml] can be set in the Admin area of your GitLab instance.
+The maximum size of the [build artifacts][art-yml] can be set in the Admin area of your DoggoHub instance.
 The value is in MB and the default is 100MB.
 Note that this setting is set for each build.

 1. Go to **Admin area > Settings** (`/admin/application_settings`).